 – All of my electronic information is backed up on Dropbox.

 – My website uses WordPress built on a Fasthosts platform.
-It is not open to comments.
-It contains a Contact form managed by BestWebSoft that directs messages to my Gmail account.
-Here I receive the email address of the sender, which is automatically saved by Gmail.
+It contains a sign-up form for receiving my blog by email.
+I receive the email address of that person in my password-protected MailChimp records.
 For information on the Privacy and Information policies of the platforms and plugins mentioned, please click on those links.

-I have password protection on my laptop and all electronic accounts, and my filing cabinet is locked.
+I have password protection on my laptop and all electronic accounts.

 I do not share contact information with anyone unless it is already in the public domain or where I am absolutely confident that the individuals concerned want to be connected.